Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: The Properties of Ly Emitters at

 \subsection{Ly$\alpha$ peak velocity offsets of LAEs at $z\simeq5-6$}

-The Ly$\alpha$ velocity profile provides insight to the escape of Ly$\alpha$ through the ISM and CGM.
-Trends between the Ly$\alpha$ velocity offset and galaxy properties have been established in Ly$\alpha$ emitter samples at $z\simeq0.3-2$ (e.g. \citealt{Erb2014,Hashimoto2015,Yang2017}; Tang et al. in prep.).
-Galaxies with the most prominent Ly$\alpha$ emission at these redshifts are generally found with the smallest Ly$\alpha$ velocity offsets, likely reflecting lower H~{ I} column densities which in turn allow Ly$\alpha$ to escape without significant diffusion to large velocities.
-When Ly$\alpha$ is seen to emerge near the line center ($\lesssim100$~km~s$^{-1}$), it may point to situations where Ly$\alpha$ emerges through low density channels that are optically thin to Lyman continuum (LyC) emission \citep[e.g.,][]{Behrens2014,Verhamme2015,Dijkstra2016,Naidu2017,Rivera-Thorsen2017,Izotov2021}.
-How common these low velocity offsets are in $z\simeq5-6$ galaxies has long been unknown.
+The Ly$\alpha$ velocity profile provides insight to the escape of Ly$\alpha$ through the ISM and CGM \citep[e.g.,][]{Dijkstra2017,Blaizot2023,Almada-Monter2024}.
+Trends between the Ly$\alpha$ velocity offset and galaxy properties have been established in Ly$\alpha$ emitter samples at $z\simeq0.3-2$ \citep[e.g.,][]{Erb2014,Hashimoto2015,Yang2017,Tang2024}.
+Galaxies with the largest EW Ly$\alpha$ emission at these redshifts are generally found with the smallest Ly$\alpha$ velocity offsets \citep[e.g.,][]{Erb2014,Tang2021,Tang2024}, likely reflecting lower H~{ I} column densities which in turn allow Ly$\alpha$ to escape without significant diffusion to large velocities \citep[e.g.,][]{Verhamme2006,Verhamme2015}.
+When Ly$\alpha$ is seen to emerge near the line center ($\lesssim100$~km~s$^{-1}$), it may point to situations where Ly$\alpha$ emerges through low density channels that are optically thin to Lyman continuum (LyC) emission \citep[e.g.,][]{Behrens2014,Verhamme2015,Dijkstra2016,Naidu2017,Rivera-Thorsen2017,Izotov2021,Choustikov2024b}.
+Prior to the launch of {\it JWST}, Ly$\alpha$ velocity profiles at $z\gtrsim5$ could only be constrained in a few sources with systemic redshifts measured from non-resonant UV lines (i.e., C~{ III}]) or far-infrared lines ([C~{ II}]~$158\ \mu$m) \citep[e.g.,][]{Stark2017,Cassata2020,Matthee2020,Endsley2022b}.
+As such samples are small, it has long been unclear how common low velocity offsets are in $z\simeq5-6$ galaxies.